 Good fat sources include fatty fish such as salmon or mackerel, olive oil, coconut oil, nuts and seeds, and avocados.
-These foods are comprised of monounsaturated and polyunsaturated fats that have the counter effect of bad fats and fight to lower LDL in the bloodstream and raise HDL (good cholesterol).
+These foods consist of monounsaturated and polyunsaturated fats that counter the harmful effect of fats and lowers LDL (bad cholesterol) in the bloodstream and raise HDL (good cholesterol).

 Let’s Talk About Your Eyes

 Omega-3s have long been revered for their role in heart and brain health.
-What many do not realize is the importance of DHA in our eyes as well.
-As you grow older your vision starts to deteriorate due to age, but you also become more susceptible to disease that can hinder your vision or even cause permeant blindness such as glaucoma, macular degeneration, and dry eye syndrome.
+What many do not realise is the importance of DHA in our eyes as well.
+As you grow older, your vision starts to deteriorate due to age.
+Still, you also become more susceptible to disease that can hinder your vision or even cause permeant blindness such as glaucoma, macular degeneration, and dry eye syndrome.
 Among the European population, about 20% suffer from dry eyes.

 Your retina naturally contains a high percentage of DHA, but over time it begins to decrease.
 However, a diet rich in omega-3 fatty acids will help delay the onset of retina degradation.
-Several studies suggest omega-3 fatty acids may help protect adult eyes from MAC (macular degeneration) and dry eye syndrome which is becoming more common as we tend to spend more time in front of the computer.
-Essential fatty acids may also help proper drainage of intraocular fluid from the eyes which might decrease the risk of high eye pressure and glaucoma.2
+Several studies suggest omega-3 fatty acids may help protect adult eyes from MAC (macular degeneration) and dry eye syndrome, which is becoming more common as we tend to spend more time in front of the computer.
+Essential fatty acids may also help proper drainage of intraocular fluid from the eyes, which might decrease the risk of high eye pressure and glaucoma.

 Oxidation Ruins Our Precious Omega-3s

 All oils are susceptible to oxidation, but fish oil is particularly susceptible.
 DHA and EPA are polyunsaturated fatty acids, which means they have multiple double bonds between the carbon atoms in the fatty acid chains.
-This makes them very unstable, as the double bonds easily react with oxygen and this is where the unpleasant fishy odors and flavors are created.
+This makes them very unstable, as the double bonds easily react with oxygen, and this is where the unpleasant fishy odours and flavours are created.

 Besides smelling and tasting bad, rancid fish oil is likely unhealthy.
-In animal studies, rancid fish oil has been linked to organ damage and atherosclerosis.3 Other researchers found it might even increase certain risk factors for Alzheimer’s disease.4 So, do you think those fish burps are annoying but a part of being healthy?
-Then think again, avoiding it might be even healthier.
+In animal studies, rancid fish oil has been linked to organ damage and atherosclerosis.
+Other researchers found it might even increase certain risk factors for Alzheimer’s disease.
+So, do you think those fish burps are an annoying but necessary part of being healthy?
+Then think again, avoiding omega-3 supplements that produce unpleasant fish burps, might be even healthier.

 The Boring But Yet So Important Part

-The industry has set limits for oxidation levels of omega-3s, measured in primary and secondary oxidation.
-The first level is peroxide value (PV) and the second level measures anisidine levels (AV).
-By measuring both PV and AV, primary and secondary oxidation can be characterized, enabling an overall assessment of the degree of oxidation.
+The industry has set limits for oxidation levels of omega-3’s, measured in primary and secondary oxidation.
+The first level is peroxide value (PV), and the second level measures anisidine levels (AV).
+By measuring both PV and AV, primary and secondary oxidation can be characterised, enabling an overall assessment of the degree of oxidation.
 This is reflected in the TOTOX value.
-A number of authorities have published maximum limits of oxidation in fish oils, including the Global Organization for EPA and DHA Omega-3s (GOED), a trade organization.
+A number of authorities have published maximum limits of oxidation in fish oils, including the Global Organization for EPA and DHA Omega-3s (GOED), a trade organisation.
 The maximum recommended limits are: